 - Babies grow from being held.
 Their bodies get dysregulated when they are physically separated from caregivers.
 (See here for more.)

 - Babies indicate a need through gesture and eventually, if necessary, through crying.
 Just as adults reach for liquid when thirsty, children search for what they need in the moment.
 Just as adults become calm once the need is met, so do babies.

-- There are many longterm effects of undercare or need-neglect in babies (e.g., Bremmer et al, 1998; Blunt Bugental et al., 2003; Dawson et al., 2000; Heim et al 2003).
+- There are many long-term effects of undercare or need-neglect in babies (e.g., Bremmer et al, 1998; Blunt Bugental et al., 2003; Dawson et al., 2000; Heim et al 2003).

-Trust is undermined.
-As Erik Erikson pointed out, the first year of life is a sensitive period for establishing a sense of trust in the world, the world of caregiver and the world of self.
+Trust may be undermined.
+As Erik Erikson pointed out, the first year of life is a sensitive period for establishing a sense of trust in the world, the world of caregiver, and the world of self.
 When a baby's needs are met without distress, the child learns that the world is a trustworthy place, that relationships are supportive, and that the self is a positive entity that can get its needs met.
 When a baby's needs are dismissed or ignored, the child develops a sense of mistrust of relationships and the world.
 And self-confidence is undermined.
-The child may spend a lifetime trying to fill the inner emptiness.
+The child may spend a lifetime trying to fill the resulting inner emptiness.